Live la vida loca in Mexico!

 10 nights accommodation are included on this trip.
 Rooms are on a dorm share basis, with the exception of Merida and Playa del Carmen which are twin share.
 If you wish to arrive before the trip start date, we can book additional nights of accommodation for you at an extra cost.
 Please contact a travel advisor for more information.

-4 lunches are included.
+1 lunch is included.
 You’ll need to buy the rest of your meals yourself.
 This allows you maximum flexibility to eat where and when you like.
 From carnitas and tostados to mole and quesadillas, foodies will be well catered for in Mexico.
 Street-food vendors offer maximum flavour at minimum cost, so you can still eat extremely well on a budget here!

 You need to be 18 to take part in this trip.
 This trip is designed for 18-35 years olds.